 Kojirou-sensei, the rather nonchalant teacher and coach of the school's kendo club, is in financial difficulties.
 As a result, he makes a bet with his fellow kendo coach and former upper class to see who can assemble and coach the best women's kendo team, with Kojirou's prize being an annual supply of food if he wins.

-Motivated by the idea of free food for a year, he starts teaching the club in earnest; however, most of his members have already graduated, he needs to recruit members as well as train them for competition with his rival.
-In dealing with his eccentric students, he slowly rediscovers why he loves kendo and what it really means to be a teacher.
+Motivated by the idea of free food for a year, he starts taking the club seriously; however, most of its members have already graduated, he needs to recruit new members, as well as train them for the competition with his rival.
+Dealing with his eccentric students, he slowly rediscovers why he loves kendo and what it truly means to be a teacher.

 Other Kendo anime